Are round bales of hay best for your horse?

-I have also seen a sight that has made me fairly horrified.
-Numerous pastures, with giant, floppy, gray round hay bales in the middle.
-Well, that part is mostly fine, but then it rains cats and dog and those round bales get WET.
+- Well, that part is mostly fine, but then it rains cats and dog and those round bales get WET.
 And the horses are still eating them!
-And no one is dying!!
-Of course I have always cautioned against feeding hay that could mold or hay that’s left outside or hay that is some combo of both.
-And here I stand corrected (well, mostly).
+And no one is dying that I know of.
+Of course, I have always cautioned against feeding hay that could mold or hay that’s left outside or hay that is some combo of both.

-My morning trip to the barn inludes dozens of fields of hay.
+My morning trip to the barn includes dozens of fields of hay.

-But is this the BEST way to feed hay?
+But are round bales the BEST way to feed hay?
 Round bales are super and amazing for the following reasons:

 - Super bang for your buck.
 Lots of hay, at a better price than most square bales of hay.